VtotheK/Coin/README.md

 ### File hexdump

-You can print colored file hexadump into console
+You can print colored file hexdump into console with `-f` flag.

 ![Coin hexdump](/coin_file.png)

-You can also limit the amout of outputted bytes.
+You can also limit the amout of outputted bytes with `--l` flag.

 ![Coin hexdump bytes limited](/coin_file_limited.png)